 Well, and that's a good point.
 And one of the things even with my consideration to build more ADUs, don't just slap these things up.
 Don't just carve out a piece of your house and make it a Junior.
-Like put some thought into it.
-Because the neighborhood's I'm doing it in are nicer ones.
+Like, put some thought into it.
+Because the neighborhoods I'm doing it in are nicer ones.
 And I don't want to be you know, that guy who is just making a mess of the neighborhood.
-So, it does have to have some thought put, in put into it.
+So, it does have to have some thought put into it.
 I think.

 Aaron Norris 9:02

 Aaron Norris 9:04